Welcome to today's edition of the Rush 24-7 podcast.

 Watched it right there, went to the inauguration.

-I tend to I tend to go to all of these, and it's quite the emotional roller coaster that is between seeing someone sworn in whom you voted for and admire and seeing someone sworn in whom you just brace yourself and hope that things don't go as badly as they might.
+I tend to go to all of these, and it's quite the emotional roller coaster that is between seeing someone sworn in whom you voted for and admire and seeing someone sworn in whom you just brace yourself and hope that things don't go as badly as they might.

-Well, it's at that time, at that time, uh between the election, let's say, and the inauguration, people were calling me uh and saying that the uh uh uh the earth is gonna spin wildly out of its orbit, this is going to be just horrible.
+Well, it's at that time, at that time, between the election, let's say, and the inauguration, people were calling me and saying that the earth is going to spin wildly out of its orbit.

 Let's wait and see what the man actually does.

-Let's react not to our very well founded fears, but let's react to what he actually does.
+Let's react not to our very well-founded fears, but let's react to what he actually does.

 Well, how's that working out for everybody?

-And the Easter egg roll, every I have found everything to be abhorrent.
+I have found everything to be abhorrent.

-This I mean, will this be the worst presidency ever?
+And I think I'd say that if I were 150 years old, this, I mean, will this be the worst presidency ever?

 But words mean things.